Carson Kelly Preview, Player Props: Tigers vs. Royals

 Carson Kelly vs. Royals Preview, Player Prop Bets - September 28

-After going 0-for-1 in his most recent game, Carson Kelly and the Detroit Tigers face the Kansas City Royals (who will hand the ball to Jonathan Bowlan) at 1:10 PM ET on Thursday.
+After going 0-for-1 in his most recent game, Carson Kelly and the Detroit Tigers take on the Kansas City Royals (who will hand the ball to Jonathan Bowlan) at 1:10 PM ET on Thursday.

 Sportsbook Promo Codes